10 Best Herbal Creams For Acid Reflux

 foeniculum vulgare cream

-Foeniculum vulgare, commonly known as fennel, is often used in herbal creams for its potential to soothe digestive discomfort, including symptoms of acid reflux.
+Foeniculum vulgare, commonly known as fennel, is a herb often used in the formulation of herbal creams for acid reflux due to its anti-inflammatory and antispasmodic properties.

 mentha piperita cream

-Mentha piperita, commonly known as peppermint, is often used in herbal creams for its soothing and cooling properties that can help alleviate symptoms of acid reflux.
+Mentha piperita, commonly known as peppermint, is often used in herbal creams for its soothing and cooling properties that may help alleviate symptoms of acid reflux.